riptho/Vulnerable-Node-Red-Scanner/README.md

 # Vulnerable-Node-Red-Scanner

-Crude script for automating the scanning and exploitation of unprotected node-red servers.
+Python based script for automating the scanning and exploitation of unprotected node-red servers.

 1) Install zoomeye from the package manager.